Qualitative Text Analysis (English)

 The workshop will also include hands-on parts particularly focusing thematic analysis; special attention will be given to the topic of preparing and presenting results.

-This workshop is based on the book „Qualitative Text Analysis.
+This workshop is based on: „Qualitative Text Analysis.
 A Guide to Methods, Practice and Using Software.
-Sage Publications Ltd. 2014 by Udo Kuckartz“
+Sage Publications Ltd. 2014 by Udo Kuckartz“.

 - Setting up your coding frame

 - Quality standards and inter-coder agreement

 After attending this workshop, you will have good knowledge of qualitative text analysis, particularly of its two main methods.
 In addition, you will be able to use the methods appropriately and perform your own qualitative text analysis with MAXQDA.

 For anyone who is interested in the theory and practice of Qualitative Text Analysis and would like to learn more about the different analysis strategies that can be realized with MAXQDA.